OfficeDev/outlook-dev-docs/docs/add-ins/privacy-and-security.md

 ![4-tier permissions model for mail apps schema v1.1](images/add-in-permission-tiers.png)

-## Office Store: add-in integrity
+## AppSource: add-in integrity

-The Office Store hosts add-ins that can be installed by end users and administrators.
-The Office Store enforces the following measures to maintain the integrity of these Outlook add-ins:
+[AppSource](https://appsource.microsoft.com) hosts add-ins that can be installed by end users and administrators.
+AppSource enforces the following measures to maintain the integrity of these Outlook add-ins:

 - Requires the host server of an add-in to always use Secure Socket Layer (SSL) to communicate.